12th Man (film)

-12th Man is a 2022 Indian Malayalam-language mystery thriller film directed by Jeethu Joseph and produced by Antony Perumbavoor through Aashirvad Cinemas, with a screenplay and story written by K. R. Krishna Kumar and Sunir Khetarpal.
-The film stars Mohanlal, with an ensemble cast consisting of Saiju Kurup, Unni Mukundan, Rahul Madhav, Anu Mohan, Chandhunadh, Anusree, Priyanka Nair, Anu Sithara, Sshivada, Aditi Ravi, and Leona Lishoy.
+12th Man is a 2022 Indian Malayalam-language mystery thriller film directed by Jeethu Joseph and produced by Antony Perumbavoor under Aashirvad Cinemas, with a screenplay and story written by K. R. Krishna Kumar and Sunir Khetarpal.
+The film stars Mohanlal, with an ensemble cast consisting of Unni Mukundan,Saiju Kurup, Rahul Madhav, Anu Mohan, Chandhunadh, Anusree, Priyanka Nair, Anu Sithara, Sshivada, Aditi Ravi, and Leona Lishoy.

-The original background score and a song were composed by Anil Johnson.
+The soundtrack was composed by Anil Johnson.
 Principal photography took place from August to October 2021 lasting 48 days and post-production went up to March 2022.
 The film was shot extensively at a custom-built mansion in a hillside resort in Kulamavu, Idukki district, and the remaining portions were shot in Ernakulam.
 12th Man was released directly on Disney+ Hotstar on 20 May 2022 and received mixed-to-positive reviews from critics.

 Plot

 11 friends - Fida, Mathew and his wife Shiny, Sam and his wife Merin, Zachariah and his wife Annie, Siddharth and his fiancée Aarathy, and Jithesh and his wife Dr. Nayana - gather at a resort for the bachelor party of their friend, Siddharth.
-Out of the group, Annie, Fida, Jithesh, Mathew, Merin, Siddharth, and Zachariah are college mates.
+Out of the group, Annie, Fida, Jithesh, Mathew, Sam, Siddharth, and Zachariah are college classmates.
 They are interrupted by a seemingly annoying person, Chandrashekhar, who demands alcohol from them; they pacify and send him away.

 During dinner, an argument happens between the friends when Fida claims that even though they are friends, there are always certain secrets kept within them that they would not even share with their spouses.
 To settle the argument, they decide to play a game wherein each one of them is to keep their phone on the table and read out loud the text messages they receive as well as place their phones on speaker, should they receive a call.

 This leads to many embarrassing secrets being revealed.
 The main conflict happens when one of his friends calls Siddharth and asks him about the name of the abortion pills used by him when he made one of the group members pregnant.
 This leads to a brawl among them as he is unmarried, leading everyone to believe that he must have had an affair with one of their wives.
 As the night progresses, Shiny is revealed to have fallen to her death on the nearby view point.

 An investigation is immediately opened, and the group discovers that Chandrashekhar is actually a DySP, who is on leave.
 He begins to question each one of them regarding their alibis and possible motives; he also plays the same game from earlier that night.
 It is revealed that Siddharth was not the one having an affair, but was merely covering up for Jithesh.
 When questioned, Jithesh claims that he was having an affair with Shiny, implying that she must have committed suicide to avoid the fear of being humiliated.